 Don’t worry.
 Linux provides so many ways to do the same task that it’s only natural to feel lost, at least at the beginning.
 You are not alone.
 We’ve all been at that stage.

-In this beginner’s guide, I’ll show you the most popular ways to install software in Ubuntu.
-I’ll also show you how to uninstall the software you install in Ubuntu.
+In this beginner’s guide, I’ll show you the most popular ways to install the software in Ubuntu.
+I’ll also show you how to uninstall the software.

-I’ll also provide my recommendations about which methods you should be using for installing software on Ubuntu.
+I’ll also provide recommendations about methods to install software on Ubuntu.
 Sit tight and pay attention.
-This is a long and detailed article, which will give you lots of helpful information.
+This long and detailed article will give you lots of helpful information.

-The easiest and most convenient way to find and install software in Ubuntu is by using the Ubuntu Software Center.
-On Ubuntu Unity, you can search for Ubuntu Software Center in Dash and click on it to open it:
+The easiest and most convenient way to find and install the software in Ubuntu is by using the Ubuntu Software Center or the Snap Store.
+On Ubuntu, you can search for Ubuntu Software in Activities Overview and click on it to open it:

-You can think of the Ubuntu Software Center as like Google’s Play Store or Apple’s App Store.
+You can think of the Ubuntu Software Center as Google’s Play Store or Apple’s App Store.
 It showcases all the software available for your Ubuntu system.
-You can either search for an application by its name or just browse through various categories of software.
-You can also opt for the editor’s pick.
-It’s your choice.
+You can search for an application by its name or browse through various software categories.

-Once you’ve found the application you’re looking for, simply click on it.
+Once you’ve found the application you’re looking for, click on it.
 This will open a page inside the Software Center with a description of the application.
 You can read the description, see its rating and also read reviews.
-You can also write your own review if you want.
+You can also write your review after you get to use it.

 Could it be any easier?
 I doubt it.

-In the Unity Dash, look for Software & Updates.
+In Activities Overview, look for Software & Updates

-And in here, under the Other Software tab, check the options for Canonical Partners.
+And here, under the Other Software tab, check the options for Canonical Partners.

-Uninstalling software with the Ubuntu Software Center is as easy as the installation process.
+Uninstalling software with the Ubuntu Software Center is as easy as installing.

-To remove the application from Ubuntu, simply click on the Remove button.
-Again you’ll have to provide your password here.
+To remove the application from Ubuntu, click on the Uninstall button.
+Again, you’ll have to provide your password here.

-2.1 Install software on Ubuntu using .deb files
+Method 2: Install the software on Ubuntu using .deb file

 You can download the .deb file from the official website.

-Once you’ve downloaded the .deb file, just double click on it to run it.
-It will open in the Ubuntu Software Center and you can install it in the same way as we saw in section 1.1.
+Once you’ve downloaded the .deb file, double-click on it to run it.
+It will open in the Ubuntu Software Center, and you can install it the same way as you did through the software center.

 Alternatively, you can use the lightweight program Gdebi to install .deb files in Ubuntu.

-Once you’ve installed the software, you’re free to delete the downloaded .deb file.
+Once you’ve installed the software, you can delete the downloaded .deb file.

 Tip: A few things to keep in mind while dealing with .deb files: